ecmwf-training/c3s-training-submodule-sat-obs-atmos-physics/intro.md

 This notebook-tutorial provides a practical introduction to the HIRS dataset available on [C3S Earth's radiation budget from 1979 to present derived from satellite observations](https://cds.climate.copernicus.eu/cdsapp#!/dataset/satellite-earth-radiation-budget?tab=overview).
 <br>
-We give a short introduction to the ECV Earth Radiation Budget, Outgoing Longwave Radiation (OLR) and provide three use cases of the dataset: plot the time-averaged global distribution of OLR (Use Case 1), calculate global timeseries of OLR (Use Case 2) and plot the Arctic weighted mean timeseries between 1979 and 2019 (Use Case 3).
+We give a short introduction to the ECV Earth radiation budget, outgoing longwave radiation (OLR) and provide three use cases of the dataset: plot the time-averaged global distribution of OLR (Use Case 1), calculate global timeseries of OLR (Use Case 2) and plot the Arctic weighted mean timeseries between 1979 and 2019 (Use Case 3).
 We provide step-by-step instructions on data preparation.
 Use cases come with extensive documentation and each line of code is explained.
 Two figures below are results of Use Case 1 and 2, and the result of a successful run of the code.